codeframework/Docs/CODE Framework (.NET Core) Change Log.md

 * ~~Minimum target version is now .NET 5~~
 * Date handling for REST URL parameters in `ServiceClient` has been changed to conform with ISO 8601.
+* Re-enabled support for passing a service URL into `ServiceClient.Call()`.
+This is only supported in REST scenarios.
 * ~~Removed dependency on Newtonsoft.Json~~
 * Removed dependency on Westwind.Utilities